We're giving you the chance to win back the value of your meal - every time you dine this month!

 YOU MIGHT ALSO LIKE

-What actually is a supper club, we hear you ask!
+What actually is a supper club, we hear you ask?
 Well, it's a good question - where does a supper club become a restaurant, or stop being a pop-up?
-Supper clubs are places for people to enjoy fine, high-quality food, without formalities.
-Many supper clubs are hosted by people in their own houses, so it feels as though you're visiting them for dinner, but you're paying them for the privilege.
+Supper clubs tend to be regularly occurring, event-based dinners, gathering together like-minded foodies for one or two nights of excellent grub.
+Usually the formalities are low, and the focus is really on good food and a good time.
+Many supper clubs are hosted by people in their own houses, so it feels as though you're visiting them for dinner along with a group of dinner guests.

 Sometimes there are themes, or live music, or comedy.
 A supper club really can be anything, with many taking the form of pop-up concepts and even underground restaurants.
 Typically there is no choice when it comes to the menu, and the whole thing has a more relaxed, communal feeling when compared to a restaurant.
 If you enjoy chatting to new people while out and about then plump for one with long sharing tables that encourage family-style dining, or if you prefer to stick to your own team when eating out go for a smaller affair that has more intimately-sized tables.